fbngrm/sentry-simpletcp/README.rst

 sentry-simpletcp
 ===============

-An extension for Sentry that adds support for creating simple tcp connections
+An extension for Sentry that adds support for creating simple TCP connections.
+(Based on sentry-webhooks.)

 Install
 -------